MetalSnake1/How-to-Set-Up-a-Wi-Fi-Hotspot-on-Debian13-w-an-AR9271-Adapter/README.md

 sudo iptables -t nat -A POSTROUTING -o <the actual name of your ethernet interface> -j MASQUERADE
 ```
 (don't include < > in the interface name)
-This makes it so the device that connects to the hotspot will actually have access to the internet, because the device can actually route back to the 192.168.1.x subnet
+This makes it so outgoing packets appear to come from the Debian computers ethernet IP.
+Replies are translated back to the correct hotspot client.
+That allows devices on the 192.168.1.x subenet to access the internet.

 ## Allow traffic forwarding
 This command allows traffic from the Wi-Fi adapter to reach the ethernet